Clinical Bioinformatics

 Types of services

-We offer reproducible and scalable pipelines for the analysis of, e.g., gene expression counted based on the external page ICGC standards, or the detection of gene fusion and alternative splicing events that potentially drive disease phenotypes.
+We offer scalable, reproducible pipelines for bulk RNA-seq analysis, including gene expression quantification, as well as the detection of gene fusions, isoform switching, and alternative splicing events that may underlie disease phenotypes.